Holiday travel: Expectation vs. Reality

 Our expectation of heading home for the holidays is one that anticipates the fun, relaxation, and joy of being surrounded by the people we love.
 The reality for most families is that holiday travel often feels a little bit more like this:

 Don’t let your travelers’ airport experience look like a scene from Home Alone.
-Make sure your clients are covered — by you — this holiday season and help them avoid some of the most common travel catastrophes along the way.
+Make sure your clients are covered — by you — this holiday season and help them avoid some of the most common holiday travel mistakes along the way.

 1. Book early